House Democrats Lay Out Plan to Reopen Government by Carving Out Wall Fight -- Update

 By Kristina Peterson and Joshua Jamerson

-WASHINGTON -- House Democrats will try to reopen the government when they take control of the chamber with a spending package aimed at isolating the fight over border-wall funding, a House Democratic aide said Monday.
+WASHINGTON -- House Democrats said they will try to reopen the government when they take control of the chamber on Thursday with a spending package aimed at isolating the fight over border-wall funding.

 Democrats, who had been debating what package of spending bills to bring to the floor this week, settled on Monday on a plan to pass six full-year spending bills that would fund most of the government through September 2019.
-They would also include a short-term patch extending current funding for the Homeland Security Department, which oversees the border, through Feb.
-8, the aide said.
+They also included a short-term patch extending current funding through Feb.
+8 for the Department of Homeland Security, which oversees the border, in the legislation unveiled Monday evening.

+The six full-year spending bills were crafted in the Senate with bipartisan support and have been held up by the dispute over wall funding.
+With the government partially closed, about 420,000 employees, deemed essential, are working without pay, while 380,000 federal employees have been placed on unpaid leave.

 A spokesman for Senate Majority Leader Mitch McConnell (R., Ky.) said Monday that the chamber wouldn't take up legislation without public support from the president.

-"It's simple: The Senate is not going to send something to the President that he won't sign," said Don Stewart, a spokesman for Mr. McConnell.
+"It's simple: The Senate is not going to send something to the President that he won't sign," said the spokesman, Don Stewart.

-Senate Democrats support the House Democratic plan to reopen the government, a senior Senate Democratic aide said Monday.

 The House Democrats' plan comes as lawmakers and the White House have tried to reach a middle ground between Mr. Trump's border wall, seen as a nonstarter for Democrats, and the enhanced border security that they are willing to fund.
 Part of that debate has included a fight over the definition of what constitutes a border wall, and what kind of barrier would satisfy Mr. Trump's pledge to supporters.